 There is free parking near the beach.
 However, there are no nearby stores or restaurants.
 So make sure that you pack a cooler with drinks and snacks for your day at the beach.

 Kaimana is a small beach area located near Waikiki, in front of the Kaimana Beach Hotel.
-It is one of those Oahu snorkeing spots near Waikiki that has free parking, making it a great place to spend the day at the beach, but arrive early to secure your spot.
+It is one of those Oahu snorkeling spots near Waikiki that have free parking, making it a great place to spend the day at the beach, but arrive early to secure your spot.